ctg-tme/audio-zone-manager-library-macro/README.md

 ### Can I edit this Macro?
 - Of Course, it's an Open Script, feel free to fork and edit to your liking

+### Are USB Microphones Supported?
+- Currently no, but are on the backlog.
+Keep an eye out for Macro updates